AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

 for :math:`\phi` at cell-centers, where :math:`D^{{\rm FC}\rightarrow{\rm CC}}` represents a cell-centered divergence of face-centered data, and :math:`G^{{\rm CC}\rightarrow{\rm FC}}` represents a face-centered gradient of cell-centered data, and :math:`\rho^n` is computed on cell faces using arithmetic averaging from neighboring cell centers.
 Also, :math:`S^{MAC}` refers to the RHS of the constraint equation, with adjustments to be discussed in the next section -- these adjustments are computed to ensure that the final update satisfied the equation of state.
-The solution, :math:`\phi`, is then used to define
+The solution, :math:`\phi`, is then used to define:

 .. math::

     U^{\rm ADV} = U^{{\rm ADV},*} - \frac{1}{\rho^n}G^{{\rm CC}\rightarrow{\rm FC}}\phi,

 After the *MAC*-projection, :math:`U^{\rm ADV}` is a second-order accurate, staggered (face-centered) grid vector field at :math:`t^{n+1/2}` that discretely satisfies the constraint.
 This field is the advection velocity used for computing the time-explicit advective fluxes for :math:`U`, :math:`\rho h`, and :math:`\rho Y_m`.